Quick Answer

 Understanding Real Estate Appraisal

 Real estate appraisal is the professional evaluation of a property’s value.
-It objectively assesses what a property is worth, serving as a foundation for various real estate transactions, including sales, purchases, refinancing, and property taxation.
+It objectively assesses what a property is worth, serving as a foundation for sales, purchases, refinancing, and property taxation.
 Appraisers, licensed and trained experts, use a combination of data analysis, market knowledge, and valuation techniques to determine the fair market value of a property.
 The Appraisal Foundation, a congressionally authorized body, sets the professional standards and qualifications that govern licensed and certified appraisers across the United States.

-A well-executed appraisal is not just a number — it is a documented, defensible opinion of value that protects buyers, sellers, and lenders alike.
-Without a credible appraisal grounded in USPAP standards, the entire real estate transaction rests on shaky ground,
+A well-executed appraisal is not just a number.
+It is a documented, defensible opinion of value that protects buyers, sellers, and lenders alike.
+Without a credible appraisal grounded in USPAP standards, the entire transaction rests on assumptions that no party can verify, according to the Appraisal Institute.

 Reasons for Undertaking Appraisal